-If you pay for health insurance premiums, hire your spouse and place the insurance policy in their name.
+If you pay for health insurance premiums, once you hire your spouse, you can place the insurance policy in their name.
 If you have the right type of plan in place, your business can reimburse your spouse for health insurance premiums and medical expenses for your entire family.
 These reimbursements would be considered an employee benefit expense and be fully deductible.

-Allowing your spouse to hold the policy, not only reduces your taxable income but also reduces your Social Security and Medicare tax.
-If you normally write off your self-employed health insurance premiums on your 1040, you will notice that the premiums do not reduce your Social Security and Medicare tax which is a 15% savings.
+Your spouse holding the policy not only reduces your taxable income, but also reduces your Social Security and Medicare tax.
+If you can normally write off your self-employed health insurance premiums on your 1040, notice that the premiums do not reduce your Social Security and Medicare tax which is a 15% savings.
 You are also not allowed to deduct medical expenses on your personal return unless you itemize your deductions.
 This is a huge benefit.

 Retirement Plan Participation

-If you hire your spouse as an employee, this gives them the opportunity to participate in the business’s retirement plan.
+If you hire your spouse as an employee, they get the opportunity to participate in the business’s retirement plan.
 The amount your spouse can contribute depends on their income and the type of retirement plan your business has in place.

-If you are self-employed and your spouse is your only employee, you could possibly have a Solo 401K.
-The Solo 401K would allow a maximum contribution of $61,000 each plus catch up contributions for over the age of 50.
+If you are self-employed and your spouse is your only employee, you can possibly have a Solo 401K.
+The Solo 401K will allow a maximum contribution of $61,000 each plus catch up contributions for over the age of 50.

 If you have multiple employees, SIMPLE and SEP’s are the most common retirement plans amongst small businesses.

-- Your spouse is exempt from FUTA tax.
+- Your spouse will be exempt from FUTA tax.